Code-Institute-Submissions/Kanoverhuur_Vathorst/README.md

 - The photo VVV_vogels has been borrowed from the local tourist agency VVV Amersfoort.

 ### Acknowledgements
-Special credits for this project go to Anna Greaves, who's testimonial has convinced me to join the Code Institute Full Stack Software Development program and who was willing to share her Github repositories with me.
-When it was hard to figure out why things didn't work, Anna's code was an excellent resource to look at for inspiration.
 A big thanks to the Slack community hosting the fellow students, tutors and mentors for Code Institute's program; they have been great mental and technical support in getting this milestone done.
 A special thanks to my mentor Narender for making the time to go through the project with me, giving me tips and hints and supporting me throughout the development.